dram/trealla/README.md

 Auth module: namespace 'auth'
 -----------------------------

-This is a compiled-in Prolog module that must be imported:
+This is a compiled-in module that must be imported:

 	:-use_module(auth).